azconcept-droid/alx-pre_course/README.md

 My first readme

-Task 4 on git progect It’s the only time you are allowed to update and commit from GitHub interface.
+Task 4 on git project is the only time you are allowed to update and commit from GitHub interface.